QubesOS/qubesos.github.io/pages/donate.md

 The donation address can be verified via the [Qubes Security Pack](/security/pack/), specifically in the [fund directory](https://github.com/QubesOS/qubes-secpack/tree/master/fund).
 We provide [detailed instructions for verifying the digital signatures](/security/pack/#how-to-obtain-verify-and-read).
-You can also view the address on [blockchain.info](https://blockchain.info/address/3GakuQQDUGyyUnV1p5Jc3zd6CpQDkDwmDq).

 The Qubes Project maintains a [decentralized Bitcoin fund using a multi-signature wallet](/news/2016/07/13/qubes-distributed-fund/).
 This means that no single person is capable of spending these funds.